-O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: E27502-P92990 KEEP THIS PORTION FOR YOUR RECORDS THIS PR OXY CARD IS VALID ONLY W HEN SIGNED AND DATED.
-DETACH AN D RETURN THIS PORTION ONLY EDITAS MEDICINE, INC. The Board of Directors recommends you vote FOR the following: For Withhold For All All All Except To withhold authority to vote for any nominee(s), mark "For All Except" and number(s) of the nominee(s) on the line belo write the $\neg$ 1.
-Election of Class I Directors Nominees: 01) Alexis Borisy 02) Douglas G. Cole, M.D.
-03) Akshay K. Vaishnaw, M.D., Ph.D.
-1 The Board of Directors recommends you vote FOR the following ng proposal: For Against Abstain Ratification of the selection of Ernst &amp; Young LLP as t December 31, 2017. he Company's independent re gistered public accounting firm for the fisca year ending 0 0 0 For address changes and/or comments, please check this box them on the back where indicated. and write Please indicate if you plan to attend this meeting.
-Yes No Please sign exactly as your name(s) appear(s) hereon.
-When sign owners should each sign personally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: E47642-P06446 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+For Withhold For All All All Except EDITAS MEDICINE, INC. To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR the following: 1.
+Election of Class II Directors Nominees: 02) Boris Nikolic, M.D.
+The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+For address changes and/or comments, please check this box and write them on the back where indicated.
+Please indicate if you plan to attend this meeting.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a con 1 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date J
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date